-Safe & Sound is a local Derby based charity that provides support to young people who are involved in or at risk of child sexual exploitation (CSE), a form of child sexual abuse that involves young people having their naivety, their curiosity, their vulnerabilities or their good nature exploited for the sexual gratification, or sometimes financial gain, of others.
+Safe & Sound is a local Derby based charity that provides support to young people who are involved in or at risk of child exploitation , specialising in sexual exploitation a form of child sexual abuse that involves young people having their naivety, their curiosity, their vulnerabilities or their good nature exploited for the sexual gratification, or sometimes financial gain, of others.

-We have included leaflets from Derby and Derbyshire’s Safeguarding Children Boards, both of whose websites contain details about CSE and give advice on what to do if you have concerns about a child (www.DerbySCB.org.uk and www.DerbyshireSCB.org.uk)
+We have included leaflets from Derby and Derbyshire’s Safeguarding Children Board, whose websites contain details about exploitation and give advice on what to do if you have concerns about a child https://www.ddscp.org.uk/

 We hope you find this information useful and a starting point for efforts to keep your child safe.
 We advise talking to your child about where they go and who they communicate with online as a good start to understanding their internet use so that you can help keep them safe.